ibm-cloud-docs/Registry/registry_ha.md

 # High availability for {{site.data.keyword.registryshort_notm}}
 {: #ha-dr}

-The {{site.data.keyword.registrylong}} service is a highly available, regional, service.
+{{site.data.keyword.registryshort_notm}} is a highly available regional service with traffic load-balanced across multiple availability zones to eliminate single points of failure.
 {: shortdesc}

 [High availability](#x2284708){: term} (HA) is a core discipline in an IT infrastructure that keeps your apps up and running, even after a partial or full site failure.
 The main purpose of high availability is to eliminate potential points of failures in an IT infrastructure.